 After breaking fast (known in Arabic as iftar), there is tendency for Muslims to go crazy food-wise (or anyone crazy who has been on a fast) but do try to keep things to a minimum as you never eat as much as you think you will.

 Fast and easy food tips:

-- Eat less red meat and chicken, more fresh and locally produced fruit and veg as apposed to processed or imported goods.
+- Eat less red meat and chicken, more fresh and locally produced fruit and vegetables as apposed to processed or imported goods.

-- A lot of organisations such as Islamic Relief are now encouraging Muslims to buy fair trade as well as free-range and organic goods.
+- Organisations such as Islamic Relief are encouraging Muslims to buy fair trade as well as free-range and organic goods.

-- This Ramadan could also be the perfect opportunity to switch to organic halal meat.
+- Eat organic: this Ramadan could also be the perfect opportunity to switch to organic halal meat.

-- Finally, if you are organising a public iftar, PLEASE don’t use tons of plastic cutlery which gets chucked away….it’s as simple as asking people to bring their own plates.
+- Finally, if you are organising a public iftar, don’t use tons of plastic cutlery which gets thrown away….it’s as simple as asking people to bring their own plates.